 Failure of a Flight Test

-The failure of any ground item will require a complete re-test and will preclude the air portion of the flight test.
+The failure of any ground item will require a complete re-test and precludes the air portion of the flight test.
 Ground items are not eligible for a partial flight test.

 If one air item is failed, the candidate will be eligible for a partial flight test on that item and the failure of a second air item will require a complete re-test.